Distributed Local Verification using Proofs with(out) Errors: Introduction

-In continuation of the above discussion, a line of work focuses on verifying properties or solving graph problems using small (size with respect to the number of required bits) labels.
-Although certain graph problems, such as computing a minimum spanning tree in weighted graphs, have been studied in \cite{fraigniaud2007local} with constant-size advice (on average per node), a labeling size of $O(\log n)$ has emerged as a near gold standard for most local verification problems \cite{10.1145/2499228,feuilloley_et_al:LIPIcs.DISC.2018.25}, including verifying the existence of a unique leader \cite{feuilloley2025proving}, checking acyclicity \cite{10.1007/978-3-319-12340-0_2,ostrovsky2017space}, non-bipartiteness \cite{goos2016locally} and minor-freeness \cite{bousquet2024local}.
+In PLS and LCPs, an important metric is the proof size (the number of required bits), and a long line of work focuses on this for various graph properties on different families of graphs \cite{bousquet_et_al:LIPIcs.DISC.2025.18,10.1145/3519270.3538416,fraigniaud_et_al:LIPIcs.DISC.2023.20,DBLP:journals/algorithmica/FraigniaudMRT24}.
+Although certain graph properties, e.g. $s-t$ reachability, bipartiteness, and cycles of even length, have been studied in \cite{goos2016locally} with constant-size proofs, a proof size of $O(\log n)$ has emerged as quite common and standard for many local verification problems \cite{feuilloley_et_al:LIPIcs.DISC.2018.25,10.1145/2499228}, including verifying the existence of a unique leader \cite{feuilloley2025proving}, checking cycle-freeness, spanning tree \cite{10.1007/978-3-319-12340-0_2,ostrovsky2017space}, non-bipartiteness \cite{goos2016locally} and minor-freeness \cite{bousquet2024local}.
 In a recent line of works \cite{ESPERET202268,10.1145/3382734.3404505,FEUILLOLEY20239}, it has been shown that planar graphs and graphs of bounded genus can be verified with $O(\log n)$ bits.
-Some verification problems requires even larger labels: for example, MST-verification problem \cite{korman2006distributed} requires even larger labels of size $O(\log n \log W)$, where $W$ is the largest weight of an edge.
-In this direction, Balliu et al. \cite{BALLIU2018106} characterize the power of local distributed verification through a hierarchy of decision classes.
-It is common intuition that hereditary properties, i.e., removing a node or an edge may yield a graph that falls in the same class as the original one, are easier to certify (using $O(\log n)$ size labels) in the sense that information about every single node or edge is not required to be encoded in the labeling.
-However, certain fundamental verification problems—such as determining whether a graph contains a cycle—remain particularly interesting when restricted to constant-size labelings.
-We talk more about this in Section \ref{subsec:our-result}.
+Some verification problems require even larger labels: for example, the MST-verification problem \cite{DBLP:journals/dc/KormanK07} (edge weights in $[1, W]$) with a proof of size $O(\log n \log W)$, diameter $k$ verification with an $O(n \log n)$ proof \cite{CENSORHILLEL2020112}.
+It is common intuition that hereditary properties (i.e., removing a node or an edge yields a graph that falls in the same class as the original one) are easier to verify (using $O(\log n)$ size labels) in the sense that information about every single node or edge is not required to be encoded in the proof.